MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/resource-dictionaries.md

 ---
 title: "Resource Dictionaries"
-description: "XAML resources are definitions of objects that can be used more than once.
-A ResourceDictionary allows resources to be defined in a single location, and re-used throughout a Xamarin.Forms application.
-This article explains how to create and consume a ResourceDictionary, and how to merge resource dictionaries." ms.prod: xamarin ms.assetid: DF103686-4A92-40FA-9CF1-A9376293B13C ms.technology: xamarin-forms
+description: "XAML resources are objects that can be shared and re-used throughout a Xamarin.Forms application." ms.prod: xamarin ms.assetid: DF103686-4A92-40FA-9CF1-A9376293B13C ms.technology: xamarin-forms
 author: charlespetzold
 ms.author: chape
-ms.date: 11/17/2017
+ms.date: 05/02/2018
 ---

 # Resource Dictionaries

-_XAML resources are definitions of objects that can be used more than once.
-A ResourceDictionary allows resources to be defined in a single location, and re-used throughout a Xamarin.Forms application.
-This article explains how to create and consume a ResourceDictionary, and how to merge resource dictionaries._
+_XAML resources are definitions of objects that can be shared and re-used throughout a Xamarin.Forms application._

+These resource objects are stored in a resource dictionary.
+This article describes how to create and consume a resource dictionary, and how to merge resource dictionaries.

 ## Overview

 A [`ResourceDictionary`](https://developer.xamarin.com/api/type/Xamarin.Forms.ResourceDictionary/) is a repository for resources that are used by a Xamarin.Forms application.
 Typical resources that are stored in a `ResourceDictionary` include [styles](~/xamarin-forms/user-interface/styles/index.md), [control templates](~/xamarin-forms/app-fundamentals/templates/control-templates/index.md), [data templates](~/xamarin-forms/app-fundamentals/templates/data-templates/index.md), colors, and converters.

-In XAML, resources are defined in a [`ResourceDictionary`](https://developer.xamarin.com/api/type/Xamarin.Forms.ResourceDictionary/) and then retrieved and applied to elements by using the `StaticResource` markup extension.
-In C#, resources are defined in a `ResourceDictionary` and then retrieved and applied to elements by using a string-based indexer.
-However, there's little advantage to using a `ResourceDictionary` in C#, as resources can easily be directly assigned to properties of visual elements without having to first retrieve them from a `ResourceDictionary`.
+In XAML, resources that are stored in a `ResourceDictionary` can then be retrieved and applied to elements by using the `StaticResource` markup extension.
+In C#, resources can also be defined in a `ResourceDictionary` and then retrieved and applied to elements by using a string-based indexer.
+However, there's little advantage to using a `ResourceDictionary` in C#, as shared objects can simply be stored as fields or properties, and accessed directly without having to first retrieve them from a dictionary.

 ## Creating and Consuming a ResourceDictionary

-Resources can be defined in a [`ResourceDictionary`](https://developer.xamarin.com/api/type/Xamarin.Forms.ResourceDictionary/) that's attached to the [`Resources`](https://developer.xamarin.com/api/property/Xamarin.Forms.VisualElement.Resources/) collection of a page or control, or to the [`Resources`](https://developer.xamarin.com/api/property/Xamarin.Forms.Application.Resources/) collection of the application.
-Choosing where to define a [`ResourceDictionary`](https://developer.xamarin.com/api/type/Xamarin.Forms.ResourceDictionary/) impacts where it can be used:
+Resources are defined in a [`ResourceDictionary`](https://developer.xamarin.com/api/type/Xamarin.Forms.ResourceDictionary/) that is then set to one of the following `Resources` properties:

+- The [`Resources`](https://developer.xamarin.com/api/property/Xamarin.Forms.Application.Resources/) property of any class that derives from [`Application`](https://developer.xamarin.com/api/type/Xamarin.Forms.Application/)
+- The [`Resources`](https://developer.xamarin.com/api/property/Xamarin.Forms.VisualElement.Resources/) property of any class that derives from ['VisualElement`](https://developer.xamarin.com/api/type/Xamarin.Forms.Application/)

+A Xamarin.Forms program contains only one class that derives from `Application` but often makes use of many classes that derive from `VisualElement`, including pages, layouts, and controls.
+Any of these objects can have its `Resources` property set to a `ResourceDictionary`.
+Choosing where to put a particular `ResourceDictionary` impacts where the resources can be used:

+- Resources in a `ResourceDictionary` that is attached to a view such as `Button` or `Label` can only be applied to that particular object, so this is not very useful.
-- Resources in a [`ResourceDictionary`](https://developer.xamarin.com/api/type/Xamarin.Forms.ResourceDictionary/) defined at the control level can only be applied to the control and to its children.
+- Resources in a `ResourceDictionary` attached to a layout such as `StackLayout` or `Grid` can be applied to the layout and all the children of that layout.
-- Resources in a [`ResourceDictionary`](https://developer.xamarin.com/api/type/Xamarin.Forms.ResourceDictionary/) defined at the page level can only be applied to the page and to its children.
+- Resources in a `ResourceDictionary` defined at the page level can be applied to the page and to all its children.
-- Resources in a [`ResourceDictionary`](https://developer.xamarin.com/api/type/Xamarin.Forms.ResourceDictionary/) defined at the application level can be applied throughout the application.
+- Resources in a `ResourceDictionary` defined at the application level can be applied throughout the application.

-The following XAML code example shows resources defined in an application level [`ResourceDictionary`](https://developer.xamarin.com/api/type/Xamarin.Forms.ResourceDictionary/):
+The following XAML shows resources defined in an application level `ResourceDictionary` in the **App.xaml** file created as part of the standard Xamarin.Forms program:

 ```xaml
 <Application ...>